Here are the essential tools you need to film and edit high-quality videos with your iPhone or Android smartphone.

 If you want to be heard in all the noise and confusion today, you have to become a great video storyteller.

-We all have amazing video cameras in our pockets so there’s no excuse not to be actively making videos.
+We all have amazing video cameras in our pockets so with some smartphone videography equipment you’ll find it much easier to make videos.

 If a picture is worth a thousand words, a video is worth a hundred thousand words because it allows you to communicate directly with an audience like they’re in the room with you.